-- (a) For other than fatigue conditions, where welded joints are governed by dynamic loading conditions, all welding shall comply with AS/NZS 1554.1 category SP. - (b) For welded joints subject to fatigue conditions (i.e., weld categories higher than detail category 118 of AS/NZS 4600), welding shall comply with AS/NZS 1554.5.
+- (i) For other than fatigue conditions, where welded joints are governed by dynamic loading conditions, AS/NZS 1554.1 category SP applies. - (ii) For welded joints subject to fatigue conditions (i.e. weld categories higher than detail category 118 of AS/NZS 4600), AS/NZS 1554.5 category FP.

-Consistent with AS/NZ 4600, brittle fracture provisions have not been included in this Standard.
-For service temperatures colder than -10° C (see Appendix B), the brittle fracture provisions of AS/NZS 1554.1 for materials and welding consumables shall apply.
+Consistent with AS/NZS 4600, brittle fracture provisions have not been included in this Standard.
+For service temperatures colder than -10° C, the brittle fracture provisions of AS/NZS 1554.1 for materials and welding consumables apply (see Appendix B).